jj-tena/ArtificialInteligenceIntroduction/README.md

 # ArtificialInteligenceIntroduction
 This repository contains a series of notebooks that aim to serve as an introduction to the field of artificial intelligence development, exploring the necessary steps for building machine learning models in different use cases.

-## Notebook 1: “Prediction of Heart Attack”
+## Notebook 1: Prediction of Heart Attack

 ### Use Case:
 This notebook addresses the case of a health insurance company aiming to predict whether a client is at risk of a heart attack based solely on the data collected during their initial interview.
 The objective is to use this data to assess the likelihood of the client experiencing a heart attack, with the target variable being the occurrence of a heart attack.